dprr/distributed/README.md

 ### Client sending procedure
 1. Decide what message to send.
-That message can be changed as many times as wanted to within the sending time frame.
+That message can be changed as many times as wanted, within the sending time frame.
 1. Convert the message to an integer using hexlify, with the value of the empty message being zero.
 1. Create a list of size LEN_OF_BOARD.
 1. Choose one polynomial of degree one
 (because there exists at most one byzantine server) such that f(0) is equal to the message and LEN_OF_BOARD - 1 polynomials such that f(0) is 0.
 1. Order the polynomials in a random order.
-1. Create four lists such that list j has f<sub>i</sub>(j) for all i indexes in the list.
+1. Create four lists such that list j has f<sub>i</sub>(j) for all i indices in the list.
 1. Every epoch on the epoch send list j to server j.